-Soft mushroom caps hold a colorful filling of rice and vegetables, enhanced by the unique flavor of Parmigiano Vacche Rosse 24 months.
-All is enveloped in a creamy Parmigiano sauce, for a refined and creamy appetizer that delights every palate.
+Soft mushroom domes hold a colorful filling of rice and vegetables, enhanced by the unique flavor of Parmigiano Vacche Rosse 24 months.
+Everything is wrapped in a velvety Parmesan cream, for a refined and creamy appetizer that conquers every palate.

 Mushroom preparation: Clean the champignon mushrooms, removing the stems and slightly hollowing out the inside.
 Keep the stems, finely chopped, for the filling.

-Cooking rice and vegetables: Boil the rice in plenty of salted water or, better yet, cook it like a risotto: in a pan with half of the oil, chopped onion, diced carrot and bell pepper, peas, and the chopped mushroom stems.
+Cooking rice and vegetables: Boil the rice in plenty of salted water or, better, cook it like a risotto: in a pan with half of the oil, chopped onion, carrot and red bell pepper diced small, peas, and the chopped mushroom stems.

 Add the rice and, after toasting it, add a little broth to cook it (it should be al dente).
 Season with salt and pepper.
-Off the heat, add 60 g of grated Parmigiano Vacche Rosse and chopped parsley.
+With the heat off, add 60 g of grated Parmigiano Vacche Rosse and chopped parsley.

-Place the mushroom caps on a baking sheet lined with parchment paper and lightly oil them.
+Place the mushroom caps on a baking tray lined with parchment paper and lightly oil them.

 Cooking: Drizzle with a little oil and bake in a static oven at 190°C for about 20-25 minutes, until the mushrooms are cooked and the surface is golden.

-Preparation of the creamy Parmigiano sauce: In a small saucepan, melt the butter, add the flour, and stir to form a light roux.
-Gradually pour in the hot milk, stirring with a whisk to avoid lumps.
+Preparation of the velvety Parmesan cream: In a small saucepan, melt the butter, add the flour and stir to form a light roux.
+Pour in the hot milk gradually, whisking to avoid lumps.

 Bring to a boil, then add 40 g of grated Parmigiano Reggiano Vacche Rosse 24 months.
 Stir until you get a smooth and enveloping cream.
 Season with salt and pepper.

-Plating: Arrange the stuffed mushrooms on a serving plate, mix the rice and vegetables with the creamy Parmigiano sauce, and garnish with more chopped fresh parsley.
+Plating: Arrange the stuffed mushrooms on a serving plate, mix the rice and vegetables with the velvety Parmesan cream, and garnish with more chopped fresh parsley.

 For a final touch:

-In the refrigerator, in an airtight container, for up to 2 days.
+Store in the refrigerator in an airtight container for up to 2 days.
 Reheat in the oven or microwave before serving.